 We're In!
 How Do We Book This Thing?

 So the first thing you need to do is find space on Delta.com, even though you're NOT using Delta miles.
 When you find space at Delta's "saver" lowest level, which you'll know you've found because it will appear in orange instead of blue, that space is bookable by Korean.
-Basically, first, find space on Delta.com by selecting "Show Price In Miles" at the home page.
-Once that's done, you'll call Korean at 1(800)-438-500 to put the award on hold or book it immediately.
-You can place it on hold without the miles and then immediately transfer Chase points once you know it's good to go.
+Basically, first, find space on Delta.com by selecting "Show Price In Miles" at the home page, ignore the price they quote.
+Once that's done, you'll call Korean at 1(800)-438-500 to put the award on hold or book it immediately and now you can even try to book online.
+You can place your ticket on hold without the miles and then immediately transfer Chase points once you know it's good to go.
 In fact, I suggest that in most cases.